This 6.6 mile walk starts at St. Mary’s Church, Pwllcrochan, near the Valero power station, and finishes at Pembroke town bridge.

-The open fields provide some nice views across the Pembroke river as the path heads inland following the line of a tidal inlet.
+After rounding the power station boundary we crossed open fields, with some nice views across the Pembroke river as the path heads inland following the line of a tidal inlet.

 Pembroke Castle one of the most impressive and largest Norman Castles in Britain.

-From here on it’s a walk through bland streets at Hundleton, around a tidal inlet known as Quoits Mill before some road walking through Monkton, then down “The Awkward Hill” with its row of quaint old character cottages.
-We wondered if the name of the street referred to the steepness of the hill or some occupants in times past.
+After passing bland streets at Hundleton, a tidal inlet ‘Quoits Mill’ and some road walking through Monkton, we reached “The Awkward Hill”.
+A row of quaint old character cottages, we wondered if the name of the street referred to the steep hill or some occupants in times past.

 The path runs below the ridge on which the Castle was built, it’s walls and towers high above you on one side. the calm waters of the Castle Mill Pond on the other side.